AnalyticEngine190/Excel-Sales-Dashboard/README.md

 Used "Report Connections" to link all Slicers to all four Pivot Tables simultaneously.

-Data Source
+♦Data Source

 The raw data used for this project is the classic "Superstore" sales dataset, which can be found on many platforms.

 A common source: Kaggle: Sample Superstore Dataset

-How to Use This Project
+♦ How to Use This Project

 Download the .xlsx file: